systemexklusiv/softstepper/README.md

 The resulting file will be something like 'drival-softstepper-e4f632bcb420.zip'.
 ** -> Unzip the folder**
-** -> rename the folder** *because Live doesnt like dashes in remotescript names* call the folder and put the resulting folder *softstepper*. in Live s MIDI Remote Scripts directory
+** -> rename the folder** *because Live doesnt like dashes in remotescript names* call the folder *softstepper* and put the resulting folder in Live s MIDI Remote Scripts directory.

 **find it on Windows:**
 in one of the following locations: